 ".
 Appl.
 Microbiol.
 Biotechnol.
 2004, 64:447-54.

 , activating proteases and substrates has recently been summarized by Alla Sarafeddinov, Atia Arif, Anna Peters and Hans-Lothar Fuchsbauer in: “A Novel Transglutaminase

 Substrate from Streptomyces mobaraensis Inhibiting Papain-Like Cysteine Proteases”, J. Microbiol.
 Biotechnol.
 2011, 21:617–26.

 developed a proprietary recombinant production method yielding pure

 and highly active enzyme

 ).
-In addition we market a convenient microbial transglutaminase assay kit
+In addition we market convenient microbial transglutaminase assay kits

 for quality control in food industry and academia (Z009